Nevus

-Nevus is a nonspecific medical term for a visible, circumscribed, chronic lesion of the skin or mucosa.
+Nevus or naevus is a nonspecific medical term for a visible, circumscribed, chronic lesion of the skin or mucosa.
 The term originates from naevus, which is Latin for "birthmark"; however, a nevus can be either congenital (present at birth) or acquired.
 Common terms (mole, birthmark, beauty mark, etc.) are used to describe nevi, but these terms do not distinguish specific types of nevi from one another.

 Classification

 The term nevus is applied to a number of conditions caused by neoplasias and hyperplasias of melanocytes, as well as a number of pigmentation disorders, both hypermelanotic (containing increased melanin, the pigment responsible for skin color) and hypomelanotic (containing decreased melanin).
 Suspicious skin moles which are multi-colored or pink may be a finding in skin cancer.